MCP Tool Surface Drift Sentinel

 - A high-impact action is about to execute.

-The open pack is the product wedge.
-The paid surface is hosted live tool-list monitoring, signed baselines, tenant-specific policy, approval workflows, and fleet drift alerts.
+The open pack is the readiness gate.
+The hosted-ready surface is hosted live tool-list monitoring, signed baselines, tenant-specific policy, approval workflows, and fleet drift alerts.